smks/nobot-cdn/README.md

 # nobot-cdn
-Where CDN assets exist - Part of Automating with NodeJS
+Where CDN assets exist - Part of Automating with Nod eJS